 Colby runs his own public relations company, Sledge Strategies, and has more than a decade of experience in communications.
 He was lead consultant for the award-winning community outreach efforts for NashvilleNext, the countywide planning process for Nashville’s next 25 years.
 He has worked on topics ranging from after-school programming to comprehensive immigration reform, and co-chaired Wedgewood-Houston's Neighborhood Council on Affordable Living, which produced a guiding document for residents and developers regarding housing affordability, small business support and improved infrastructure.

-Colby and Lindsey live with their dog Bandit in Wedgewood-Houston, where they are committed to a diverse, welcoming District 17.
+Colby, Lindsey, their son Arthur and their dog Bandit live in Wedgewood-Houston, where they are committed to a diverse, welcoming District 17.
 They enjoy writing, organizing community events and taking in the vibrant arts and music scene led by many of their talented neighbors and friends.